 Kevin T.Smith, Alex Shigo’s colleague and successor at the USFS Northeast Research Station, has been a vital presence in New Tree School since the beginning.
 After Shigo’s sudden and tragic passing in 2006, Dr. Smith continued as our mentor, supporter, and friend.
 Togther we have walked the New England woods, dissected trees in Maniboba, offered lab sessions in Nevada, and explored ecology in Iowa’s Loess Hills.

-Workshops in the early years were intended primarily for arborists and were held in New England and several Canadian provinces, in addition to our home base at Hitchcock Nature Center in Iowa’s Loess Hills.
+Workshops in the early years were intended primarily for arborists and were held in New England and several Canadian provinces, in addition to our home base in the Missouri River watershed in eastern Nebraska and western Iowa.
 As New Tree School grew and evolved, educational events broadened to include naturalists, artists, architects, writers, philosophers, and nature lovers in the study of nature in diverse ecosystems.
 New Tree School blossomed into The Naturalist School.
 However, the core principles did not change.
 We teach nature through immersion in nature and through a consilience of ecology and creativity.